Teoscar Hernández Player Props: Mariners vs. Cardinals

 Teoscar Hernández At The Plate

-- Hernandez is batting .240 with two doubles, three home runs and a walk.
+- Hernandez is batting .256 with three doubles, four home runs and two walks.

-- He has hit a long ball in two of 19 games played this season, and in 3.8% of his plate appearances.

-- In six games this season (31.6%), Hernandez has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (35.0%), Hernandez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (21.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.